RedDeadDepresso/BAAuto/README.md

 - Minimum: Medium graphics settings at 30fps.
 - Recommended: Medium, High, or Very High graphics settings at 60fps.

-Please note that BAAuto may require adjustments if you choose lower graphics settings than the ones listed above.
+Please note that BAAuto may require adjustments to the source code if you choose lower graphics settings than the ones listed above.

 ## Installation and Usage
 Follow these steps to get BAAuto up and running: